Self Hosting

 database_data:

-Before launching this, we need to configure 3 environment variables as these are different for every install, these are found in services.forumify.environment in the file above:
+Before launching this, we need to configure 3 environment variables as these are different for every install, these are found in services.forumify.environment

-• Set this value to a randomly generated string.
+: <not-a-real-secret>- Set this value to a randomly generated string.
 From the Symfony documentation: “This is a string that should be unique to your application and it's commonly used to add more entropy to security related operations.
 Its value should be a series of characters, numbers and symbols chosen randomly and the recommended length is around 32 characters.”

-• Change the highlighted sections according to your configuration.
+: mysql://USER:PASSWORD@HOST:PORT/DATABASE?serverVersion=VERSION- Change the highlighted sections according to your configuration.

-You can find your MySQL server version by executing the query SELECT VERSION();.
+You can find your MySQL server version by executing the query SELECT VERSION();

 Now we can launch forumify.